Arsenal go seven clear as Ramsey sinks old club

 "It was a very solid defensive performance that was needed against Cardiff.
 When you play first (before your rivals) you can only do your job and see what happens after.
 But if you do your job well you can relax."

-At Goodison Park, Deulofeu, on a season-long loan at Everton from the Nou Camp, was a constant threat to Mark Hughes's visiting Stoke side.
+At Goodison Park, Deulofeu, on a season-long loan from the Nou Camp, was a constant threat to Mark Hughes's visitors.

-The 19-year-old gave the hosts the lead on the stroke of halftime by exchanging passes with Steven Pienaar and Gareth Barry and firing in at the near post.
+The 19-year-old gave Everton the lead on the stroke of halftime by exchanging passes with Steven Pienaar and Gareth Barry and firing in at the near post.

 Deulofeu then crossed for Seamus Coleman to make it 2-0 just after the break, before Bryan Oviedo scored from 20 metres for the third before the hour mark.